 Twenty years ago, one of my professors at the University of Waterloo spoke to me about a community deep in the heart of the Amazon called Sarayaku.
 She spoke about her many visits there, her connection to the people, how children would walk around with snakes coiled up their arms as pets.
 I was fascinated by her stories and despite many years of living and travelling in Ecuador, I never made it there.

-Then, in the summer of 2016, I was working at a conference in Canada that brought together indigenous leaders when I heard someone mention the community of Sarayaku and how it had become a symbol of indigenous resistance against extractive companies in the Amazon.
+Then, in the summer of 2016, I was working at a conference in Canada that brought together Indigenous leaders.
+It was during one of their sessions I heard someone mention the community of Sarayaku and how it had become a symbol of Indigenous resistance against extractive companies in the Amazon.
 It was like a fire deep within me had been reignited and I knew that this time, I had to go!

 Five months later, I led my first journey there.

 With a little help from Google, I found articles and documentaries about Sarayaku and I was captivated by what I learned so I contacted them directly.
 José Gualinga answered my call.
 Since I’d watched the documentary, I knew exactly who José was.
 He was the President of the community that had led them in a fight against the Ecuadorian Government and a foreign oil company that had taken them all the way to the Inter-American Human Rights Court in Costa Rica where he and members of their community presented their case and won.
 They made history!
 Although I’d never met him, José was my hero.

 Before reaching out to them, I had a dream.
 I was with José in his community and he was teaching me their traditional language, Kichwa.
 As we chatted online, I told him about my dream.
 He told me that in their culture, they believe that what we believe to be real life is actually the past, and that what we dream is real life.
 I knew that I had to meet him and when I finally did, it was like I’d come home to an old friend and a deep soul connection.